gis-rpd/pipelines/variant-calling-gatk/README.rst

 a fake vcf file will be produced which contains one line indicating the problem.
 In such cases, resort to the hard filtered files.

+Please also note, that the best practices do not recommend to use a minimum depth filter and hence it's not used here either.

 All runtime variables including program versions etc. can be found in ``conf.yaml``